kaspar-p/kvstore/README.md

 ./build/experiments/stage_1_experiments
 ```

 In stage 2, we compared query performance for the original binary search for SSTs, versus the new Btree search.
-These
+We did
-experiments can be run using the command:
+not see a large difference between binary search and Btree search.
+These experiments can be run using the command:

 ![Alt text](benchmark_graph/stage_1_get_random_operation.png)
 ![Alt text](benchmark_graph/stage_1_get_sequential_operation.png)